Liberation (film series): Film I: The Fire Bulge

 After the Soviets are alerted to the imminent German offensive in Kursk, they launch a preemptive artillery strike, delaying the enemy.
 The battalion of Lieutenant Colonel Lukin – led by officers Tzvetaev, Orlov, and Maximov – participates in the battle, as well as the tank of Lieutenant Vasiliev.

-In KZ Sachsenhausen, Yakov Dzhugashvili refuses Andrei Vlasov's offer to exchange him for Friedrich Paulus.
+In KZ Sachsenhausen, Yakov Dzhugashvili refuses Andrey Vlasov's offer to exchange him for Friedrich Paulus.
 Meanwhile, in Kursk, the Germans advance.
 Maximov flees, but finally turns back and chooses to be shot when captured.

 When hearing about the German proposal regarding Yakov, Stalin rejects it, saying he will not trade a Field Marshal for a soldier.
 The Yugoslav partisans break out of an encirclement.
 The Soviet counter-offensive is launched in Kursk.
 Erich von Manstein commits all his forces to a final assault, bringing the Soviets close to defeat.
 Vatutin urges to send in the strategic reserve, which repels the Germans.